 Somehow, Rougvie still played the final.
 He had told neither Ferguson nor the physios about the incident.
 “No wonder he had a nightmare of a game and had to be substituted,” Ferguson wrote.
 In any event, Aberdeen won 1-0 to pull off the first double in history outside the Old Firm.

 On the bus ride back, champagne was guzzled like water.
 Ferguson had ordered eight cases to be brought on board in case they won, but club secretary Ian Taggart had panicked over what Donald might say about the outlay.
 When Donald had spotted the cases, Taggart had assured him only two would come on the bus.
-That was a lie: Ferguson had hid the other six in the bus toilet and, on the way back, as Donald noted the bottles being uncorked, he turned to Ferguson and asked: “Mr Ferguson, how many cups did we win today?”
+That was a lie: Ferguson had hidden the other six in the bus toilet and, on the way back, as Donald noted the bottles being uncorked, he turned to Ferguson and asked: “Mr Ferguson, how many cups did we win today?”

 After yet another triumphant year, Ferguson was starting to become a victim of his own success.
 Richer clubs wanted his players and, that summer of 1984, he lost three key men.
 Strachan joined Manchester United, Rougvie left for Chelsea and McGhee signed for Hamburg.
 Alleviating those blows was the signing of striker Frank McDougall, another arrival from St Mirren.